LinkedSoftwareDependencies/Components.js/README.md

 ## Introduction

-Components.js is a [dependency injection] framework for JavaScript applications.
+Components.js is a [dependency injection] framework for TypeScript and JavaScript projects using JSON(-LD) files.

 Instead of hard-wiring software components together, Components.js allows these components to be _instantiated_ and _wired together_ declaratively using _semantic configuration files_.
 The advantage of these semantic configuration files is that software components can be uniquely and globally identified using [URIs].